 You don’t have to pay a cent for entry into the park proper; you can bring a picnic lunch, a bottle of wine, a rug and enjoy the rest of the day relaxing under the sun, with occasional hikes in between.

 Of course, if you wish to visit a few Whiteman Park attractions, such as the Caversham Wildlife Park or a ride on the Whiteman Park train you’ll need to pay a fee, but the choice is yours because you can easily spend a day in the park without lifting your wallet.

 The Village of Whiteman Park

-The Village is a popular hangout that features heritage wooden buildings.
-Take a walk down the main village area, with the trams tracks down the middle and gaze at the different souvenir store and take a peek at the Print Shop, Handcraft Centre and Lolly Shop for those who have a craving for the sweet tooth.
+The Village is a favourite hangout spot in the park and features wooden heritage buildings on either side of the main street.
+During your visit, you can take a walk the village, with the trams tracks down the middle and gaze at the different souvenir stores, such as the Print Shop, Handcraft Centre and the Lolly Shop for those who have a craving for the sweet tooth.

-There is plenty of open parklands to lay out a rug, get out the picnic basket and munch on a few snacks with a cold beer in hand or a bottle wine bought at the nearby Swan Valley Region.
-Life could not be better as you sit back on a fold out chair and watch the little ones having a ball in the great outdoors.
-As every kid should be in their youth.
+In Whiteman Park, there is plenty of open parklands to lay out a rug, get out the picnic basket and munch on a few snacks, either with a cold beer or bottle wine bought at the nearby Swan Valley Region.

 Explore on the open trails

 Hiking through paths of this mega nature park is the highlight of the day when you visit Whiteman Park, there is, after all, 4000 hectares of land to explore.

 It’s a stroll through easy-going tracks that will take you to all corners, while you discover different areas such as the Mussel Pool, the dog park for the happy K9’s.
 Before wandering past the famous cricket pitch, where there is further open space to throw the ball around and roll out the rug.